Accessibility links

 Add a Main visual

 Add a Main visual via Editor > Add Main visual.
-The Main visual will be displayed at the top of the published article page.
+The Main visual will be displayed at the top of the published content page.

-You might use any of the following items as the Main visual:
+You might use one of the following content types as the Main visual:

 To search for a Main visual, select the relevant tab:

-- Content: Search for a content item (such as a Video).
+• Content: Search for a content item (Dynamic infographics, Loop video, Photo gallery, Slider gallery, or Video).

 After selecting a Main visual, you might perform the following actions: